The Christmas Fix

 Cat snorted.
-“We renovated the home of one of the town’s most beloved families after they were hit by a drunk driver and nearly lost their home.
+“We renovated the home of one of the town’s most beloved families after they were hit by a drunk driver and nearly lost everything.
 That same house has two feet of standing water in it!
 I’m not going to just stand by and do nothing!”

 “You sound mad.”

 “We saw the town.
 We were there.
 Half of Merry, Connecticut, was underwater two days ago,” Cat argued.

 “I know.
 I know.
 I was right there.”

 “Why in the hell would some city suit decide they don’t need this?”